whatsiplus/whatsiplus-order-notification-for-woocommerce/README.md

 ### Whatsiplus Order Notification for WooCommerce

-Whatsiplus Notification for WooCommerce is a versatile WordPress plugin designed to streamline communication between you and your customers.
-Whether you’re a seasoned e-commerce entrepreneur or just starting out, this plugin offers unparalleled convenience and functionality.
-It allows you to effortlessly send WhatsApp messages to your customers and managers, keeping them informed about new orders, order status updates, and more.
+**Send WhatsApp Notification**: This plugin serves as a WooCommerce add-on, but you can access its functionalities independently.
+For instance, you can send **WhatsApp messages** and **notifications** to various user groups.

+This plugin helps you do your work with minimal effort and automatically send predefined WhatsApp messages to your customers.

+With this plugin, you can automatically send WhatsApp order notifications to your customers (buyer) and managers (seller/employees) whenever a new order is placed.
+In addition, if the status of the order changes, the customer will immediately receive a WhatsApp message regarding the status of the order.

+Try it for free.
+For 10 days, use all the features of the plugin, including sending unlimited WhatsApp messages to your users.

 This is a plugin add-on for WooCommerce.
 But WooCommerce plugin is not required to access certain functionalities of our plugin.
 For example: Send WhatsApp Message, Send WhatsApp messages to different groups of your users.

 ### Key Features

 - Notify seller whenever a new order is placed.
-- Inform buyer of the current order status/whenever order status is changed.
+- Inform buyer the current order status / whenever order status is changed.
-- All WooCommerce order statuses are supported (including Custom WooCommerce Order Statuses).
+- All WooCommerce order statuses are supported (including Custom WooCommerce Order Statuses)
 - Message templates can be saved to reuse in the future.
 - Placeholder tags are supported to personalize your message.
-For example: [shop_name], [order_id], [order_amount], [order_status], [order_product], [payment_method], [bank_details].
+For eg: [shop_name], [order_id], [order_amount], [order_status], [order_product], [payment_method], [bank_details]
 - Custom checkout field added from Woo Checkout Field Editor Pro is supported.
-- Notify vendor whenever there's a new order.
+- Notify vendor whenever there’s new order
-- Notify vendor when suborder status changed.
+- Notify vendor when sub order status changed
-- Notify Admin when product stock is low.
+- Notify Admin when product stock is low
+- Multivendor Plugins Supported / Integrated.
+- Reservation / Booking / Appointment Plugins Supported
+- Membership Plugins Supported
+- CRM Plugins Supported
+- Forms Plugins Supported

 ### Multivendor Plugins Supported / Integrated